DillonHepler/VR-Hockey-Game/README.md

-﻿# Virtual Reality Hockey Game

 # 🏒 Virtual Reality Hockey Game

-An immersive virtual reality hockey experience built in Unity.
+A virtual reality hockey experience built in Unity.
 This project simulates a realistic hockey environment using motion-tracked controllers and real-time physics for engaging gameplay.

 ---